HenestrosaDev/ios-interview-questions/README.md

 	This works, but:

-	- You can only inherit from one class (single inheritance).
+	- We can only inherit from one class (single inheritance).
-	- If unrelated types need similar behavior, you either:
+	- If unrelated types need similar behavior, we either:
 		- Create artificial parent-child relationships, which may not make sense.
 		- Duplicate code across multiple classes.
 	<br />

-	Instead of relying on inheritance, POP allows you to use protocols to share behavior across any type (class, struct, or enum).
+	Instead of relying on inheritance, POP allows us to use protocols to share behavior across any type (class, struct, or enum).
 This avoids the limitations of single inheritance and makes code more modular and reusable.

 	```swift
 	protocol Drivable {